electron/website/scripts/tasks/how-to-examples.md

 ---
 title: 'Examples'
-description: 'Electron examples directly for you to use'
+description: 'A set of examples for common Electron features'
 slug: examples
 hide_title: false
 ---

 # Examples

-In this section we have documented some of the most popular things developers do in their Electron applications.
-The easiest way to run the examples is using [Fiddle][fiddle].
-To do this, first you will have to download and install the right version for your Operating System from [here][fiddle].
+In this section, we have collected a set of guides for common features that you may want to implement in your Electron application.
+Each guide contains a practical example in a minimal, self-contained example app.
+The easiest way to run these examples is by downloading [Electron Fiddle][fiddle].

-Once you have done this, you can press on the "Open in Fiddle" button that you will find below code samples like the following one:
+Once Fiddle is installed, you can press on the "Open in Fiddle" button that you will find below code samples like the following one:

 ```fiddle docs/fiddles/quick-start